 “Wrestling in Mexico… a popular redoubt where unconcealed passions ignite and find refuge… Rebellious spectators who shout, ‘We want blood!’—perhaps imagining the sacrifices of the Templo Mayor—names that erupt as grunts of staged fury and the symphonic roar of falling bodies.”

-Beyond housing rights, Super Barrio promoted civic engagement and became actively involved in Mexico’s broader struggle for democracy in the years following the earthquake.
-His symbolic power reached its peak when he was proposed as a candidate for the presidency.
-Although he ultimately declined to run, choosing instead to support Cuauhtémoc Cárdenas in the 1988 elections, the gesture underscored the profound impact of his cultural legacy.
+Beyond housing rights, Super Barrio promoted civic engagement and became involved in Mexico’s broader struggle for democracy in the years that followed.
+His symbolic influence peaked when he was proposed as a presidential candidate; although he declined and instead supported Cuauhtémoc Cárdenas in the 1988 election, the gesture underscored his cultural and political significance.
+While the idea of a masked luchador as president may appear humorous, his legacy reveals something far more profound: the capacity of popular culture—particularly lucha libre—to channel collective frustration, articulate political dissent, and imagine alternative forms of leadership when traditional institutions fail.

 Lucha Libre, a cleansing effect